dragonza/gatsby-blog/src/pages/blog/create-multiple-blog-post-type-gatsby/index.md

 </div>

-That is the basic of using different templates in Gatsby.
+That is the basic way of using different templates in Gatsby.

-In some use cases, you may want to separate into different queries or filter them by absolutePath so you can use these data easily in your components.
+In some use cases, you may not want to query all the markdown.
+You can use GraphQL filter to only query the markdown content in a specific path by using `absolutePath`.
 For example:

 ```js
 export const listQuery = graphql`